Export Formats and Sharing

-LCC, PLY, USDZ, 3D Tiles, and mesh export formats, web publishing, and the specific requirements for USDZ and 3D Tiles that must be verified before reconstruction begins.
+LCC, LCC2, PLY, USD, USDZ, 3D Tiles, and mesh export formats; web publishing; and the specific requirements for USDZ and 3D Tiles that must be verified before reconstruction begins.

 Choosing the Right Format